-- The Mac client runs on computers running macOS/OS 10.9 and newer.
+- The Mac client runs on computers running macOS 10.10 and newer.

 - The information in this article applies primarily to the full version of the Mac client - the version available in the Mac AppStore.
-The latest Mac client beta does not yet have support for all of the features described below.
-For more information about the beta and what is available in that client, check out the beta client release notes.
+Test-drive new features by downloading our preview app here: beta client release notes.

 Get the Remote Desktop client

 Follow these steps to get started with Remote Desktop on your Mac:

 - Download the Microsoft Remote Desktop client from the Mac App Store.